-- 35 Under Section 40 of the SFO, HKSCC has the power to make rules that are necessary and desirable for the proper regulation and efficient operation of its clearing or settlement facilities, and for the proper regulation of CCASS Participants.
-However, no rule or amendment of any rule will have effect unless the SFC has given its approval in writing under Section 41 of the SFO. - 36 CCASS Participants are required to comply with the CCASS Rules, CCASS OP, the participant agreements and other requirements of HKSCC, such as those found in circulars issued from time to time by HKSCC.
-The Hong Kong legal framework provides a high degree of legal certainty for each material provision of the CCASS Rules that supports and allows HKSCC to conduct all material aspects of its activities. - 37 In addition to the rules and contractual arrangements referred to above, the legal basis/framework supporting the material aspects of HKSCC's activities also includes the following: - (a) the Bankruptcy Ordinance (Cap.
-155 of the Laws of Hong Kong); - (b) the Companies Ordinance; - (c) the SFO;
+- 40 Under Section 40 of the SFO, HKSCC has the power to make rules that are necessary and desirable for the proper regulation and efficient operation of its clearing or settlement facilities, and for the proper regulation of CCASS Participants.
+However, no rule or amendment of any rule will have effect unless the SFC has given its approval in writing under Section 41 of the SFO. - 41 CCASS Participants are required to comply with the CCASS Rules, CCASS OP, the participant agreements9 and other requirements of HKSCC, such as those found in circulars issued from time to time by HKSCC.
+The Hong Kong legal framework provides a high degree of legal certainty for each material provision of the CCASS Rules that supports and allows HKSCC to conduct all material aspects of its activities. - 42 In addition to the rules and contractual arrangements referred to above, the legal basis/framework supporting the material aspects of HKSCC's activities also includes the following: - (a) the Bankruptcy Ordinance (Cap.
+6 of the Laws of Hong Kong);

-&lt;sup>9 Participant agreements are only applicable to CCASS Participants other than IPs.
+Participant agreements are only applicable to CCASS Participants other than IPs.
 For IPs, upon successful application, they must undertake to HKSCC that they shall comply with and be bound by the Terms and Conditions for Investor Participants.